-We are a mortgage real estate investment trust (REIT).
-Together with our subsidiaries we are a nationwide acquirer and originator of primarily nonconforming Alt-A mortgage loans (Alt-A mortgages).
+We are a mortgage real estate investment trust (REIT) that is a nationwide acquirer, originator, seller and securitizer of non-conforming Alt-A mortgages (Alt-A mortgages).
 Alt-A mortgages are primarily first lien mortgages made to borrowers whose credit is generally within typical Fannie Mae and Freddie Mac guidelines, but have loan characteristics that make them non-conforming under those guidelines.
+Some of the principal differences between mortgages purchased by Fannie Mae and Freddie Mac are as follows: